spacetelescope/jwst/README.md

 - JWST PUB: https://jwst-crds-pub.stsci.edu

 JWST OPS supports the automatic processing pipeline at STScI.
 JWST PUB supports the latest public release of the `jwst` package.
-Most often, these are one in the same.
+Most often, the reference contexts are one and the same.
 Regardless, if one wishes to calibrate using the same exact information as the automatic processing, use JWST OPS.
 Otherwise, use of JWST PUB is recommended.

 Inside the STScI network, the pipeline defaults the CRDS setup to use JWST OPS with no modifications.
 To run the pipeline outside the STScI network or to use a different server, CRDS must be configured by setting